Share with Spouse

 I feel there should be a button or feature where once someone has created an account to plan their wedding it can be shared with their spouse or partner.
 That way they can add and share ideas even when they're not together.

-We will definitely take this into consideration.
+Thank you for checking in.
+Unfortunately we do not have an update yet for this idea yet.
 We’re always trying to improve the Wedding Website experience for couples so we welcome all of your great ideas.

-We will keep this forum updated as we make improvements!
+We will continue to keep this forum updated as we make improvements!